user01/storybook-illustrator/README.md

 The [Visual Storytelling Dataset (VIST)](http://visionandlanguage.net/VIST/) needs to be downloaded to the local disk and extracted.
 The location folder must be stored in a plain text file in the project root called `data.directory.txt`.

+The final `process_text.py` script also requires the primitive binary to be available in the path.
+The source is MIT licensed and available on [github](https://github.com/fogleman/primitive).
+This provides the final post processing of chosen images.

 Word embeddings can be downloaded from Google [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing) and must be extracted in the root of the **DATA_DIRECTORY**.

 The **DATA_DIRECTORY** needs to have the following structure: